-Level I Prerequisites: Academic Reading and Writing Levels of 6; consent required Corequisites: CCP 123 0 lecture, 0 lab, 0 clinical, 120 other, 120 total contact hours
+Level I Prerequisites: Academic Reading and Writing Levels of 6; consent required

 In this course, students work in a licensed child care facility for a minimum of 120 clock hours.
 Placement is not provided by the college.
 Students will demonstrate competence in the CDA functional areas: physical, cognitive development, communication, creativity, self, social and guidance during a supervised work experience.
 Documentation of 120 clock hours of experience in a licensed child care center with infants and toddlers or preschoolers, or licensed family child care home is required.
 Observations are completed at the work site by a practicum instructor during regular hours of operation using CDA standards.
 Concurrent enrollment in CCP 123 is required.